ciao-project/ciao/ciao-scheduler/README.md

 that to significantly impact the time needed to make a scheduling choice.
 We have designed throughout ciao to scale.

-Today with scheduler running on server class hardware, the scheduling choice takes on the order of microseconds.
-Even on low-end desktop hardware the scheduling choice is typically made in single digit milliseconds.
+Our goal is to have scheduling take on the order of microseconds.

-While we haven't yet tested on extremely large clusters, searching an in memory data structure containing many thousands of nodes of data should only take on the order of milliseconds.
+While we haven't yet tested on extremely large clusters, conceptually one should expect that searching an in-memory data structure containing many thousands of nodes' resource data should not take more than milliseconds.
 Even if each node is a structure of a thousand unique resource statistics.
-And even if the top structure is a simple linked list.
+And even if the top structure is only a simple linked list.
 Walking a list of thousands of elements and doing thousands of string compares for each element of the list is not a deeply computationally complex act.

 For typical clouds today and in the foreseeable future, we expect our implementation will scale.